 Areas of Responsibility

-Working closely with the provost and the vice chancellor for finance and administration, the vice provost for faculty and staff supports an array of compensation programs – including the faculty block grant, the discretionary compensation fund for staff, as well as the promotion and post-tenure review increments – to reward high performance and to address compression and equity.
-The vice provost for faculty and staff also administers the Cluster Hiring Initiative, which provides funding to hire outstanding faculty whose innovative work crosses disciplinary boundaries.
+Working closely with the provost and the vice chancellor for finance and administration, the vice provost for faculty and staff affairs supports an array of compensation programs – including the faculty block grant, the discretionary compensation fund for staff, as well as the promotion and post-tenure review increments – to reward high performance and to address compression and equity.
+The vice provost for faculty and staff affairs also administers the Cluster Hiring Initiative, which provides funding to hire outstanding faculty whose innovative work crosses disciplinary boundaries.

-With other campus partners, the vice provost for faculty and staff offers an array of leadership and professional development opportunities for chairs, assistant professors, and members of the academic staff; and provides support, advice, and resources for faculty and staff who have experienced concerns with the climate in their units.
+With other campus partners, the vice provost for faculty and staff affairs offers an array of leadership and professional development opportunities for chairs, assistant professors, and members of the academic staff; and provides support, advice, and resources for faculty and staff who have experienced concerns with the climate in their units.

 Beth Meyerand, Ph.D., is the vice provost for faculty and staff affairs at the University of Wisconsin-Madison.
 Beth joined UW-Madison’s faculty in the Department of Medical Physics in 1998.
 A native of Rhode Island and a veteran of the United States Coast Guard, Beth values the privilege of service to others.
 She served as the first female Chair in the Department of Biomedical Engineering and received the Slesinger Award for excellence in mentoring.
 She is honored to have chaired and served on the University Committee and the Divisional Committee for the Biological Sciences.